 As a communications advisor for the University of New South Wales in Sydney, I provided advice, wrote opinion pieces, created content, media kits, video and animations and staged press conferences for the Faculty of Engineering, Australia’s largest.

-Media coverage – a key performance measure for the role – rose 30-fold during my tenure, with stories on CNN, BBC News, Reuters, Xinhua, Bloomberg, China's CCTV and magazines like Technology Review and Wired.
+Media coverage – a key performance measure for the role – rose dramatically during my tenure, with stories on CNN, BBC News, Reuters, Xinhua, Bloomberg, China’s CCTV and magazines like Technology Review and Wired.
 In Australia, UNSW research featured on ABC TV and Radio (inc. Triple J, News24 and programs like 7:30), made front pages of The Sydney Morning Herald and ran on TV shows like The Project, Sunrise and Today.

 I was responsible for the university’s top three media stories in 2016, and was a finalist for the UNSW President’s Excellence Awards in 2017.
 My new initiatives included the print/digital magazine Ingenuity; a Journalist-in-Residence program for international media; and the Ada Lovelace Medal, a new national award celebrating women in engineering.
 The first issue of Ingenuity was a finalist for Launch of the Year at the 2017 Publish Awards, while my cover story for the first edition won the Single Article of the Year trophy.